 My name is Alice McInnes, and I’m a sea kayak coach and guide based in Edinburgh.
 My local waters are the Firth of Forth and the coastlines of East Lothian.
-I also frequently paddle on the west coast of Scotland in locations such as Bute, Arran, the Cumbraes, Oban, the Slate Islands (i.e Seil, Easdale Luing), Skye and Shetland.
+I also like to roam around and frequently paddle on the west coast of Scotland in locations such as Bute, Arran, the Cumbraes, Oban, the Slate Islands (i.e Seil, Easdale Luing), Skye and Shetland.

 - UKCC Level 2 kayak coach

 - Advanced Sea kayak leader aspirant